-MHA holds wellness conferences each year in both Franklin & Fulton counties.
+MHAFF holds wellness conferences each year in both Franklin & Fulton counties.
 Hundreds of topics have been presented by local, regional and nationally known speakers.
-Contact MHA for more information if you would like to attend or be considered to present.
+Contact MHAFF for more information if you would like to attend or be considered to present.

 Suicide Prevention Coalition of Franklin County

 The Suicide Prevention Coalition of Franklin County focus’s on Data collection and prevention activities.

 - Data Collection: Disparate sources of data within the county are analyzed to determine the appropriate level of services needed to address suicide in our community.

 - Prevention Activities: MHA provides training on two intervention techniques: